stdev321/socket_io_chat/README.md

 ## How to Run the App:

 Clone the library:
-:> The front-end code is in "frontend" folder & backend code is in "backend"
+The front-end code is in "frontend" folder & backend code is in "backend"

+To run backend
 ```
 cd backend
 npm install